hypertiny/tito-blog/_posts/2013-08-27-5-tips-to-reduce-conference-awkwardness.markdown

 Following on again from the above, this is another rule that I like to keep to.
 5 minutes is enough, but some conferences, such as [Nordic Ruby](nordicruby.org) have a 30 minute break between _every_ session.

 Breaks allow breathing room between sessions.
-Time to ingest the previous talk, but again, if we're trying to maximise converations, time to _discuss_ what was presented.
+Time to digest the previous talk, but again, if we're trying to maximise conversations, time to _discuss_ what was presented.
 There are so many other good reasons for taking breaks.
 A few minutes to catch up on work without worrying about missing anything.
 Time to review and post to Twitter or write a blog post or just catch up on a few emails.

 As a bonus to this, I tend to avoid Q&A. Q&A, in my experience, is interesting for the person asking the question, and for the person answering, while everyone else sits politely.
 There are [notable exceptions](http://www.youtube.com/watch?v=a3MrpLyUOo8) to this, but on the whole, the risk of awkwardness at the expense of serendipity usually pushes me toward a no Q&A policy.